Today, we’re bringing you one fantastic battle between two beautiful maximalist neutral running shoes: the Saucony Triumph vs Ride.

 They complement each other very well if you like Saucony shoes anyway.

-The Triumph 17 is beautiful for those easy days, but it can still be used for those faster days, too.
+The Triumph is one of the best running shoes for those easy days, but it can still be used for those faster days, too.
 It’s very versatile and the same goes for the Ride 13.

 The Saucony Ride 13 is plush enough to be used for easier days, but it definitely feels a lot better when you want to pick up the pace.
 I guess the Ride 13 just feels much more nimble on foot than the Triumph 17.